amitjoy/aspecio/README.md

     @Override
     public <T, E extends Throwable> T onCall(MyAnnotationDrivenAspect annotation, CallContext context, InterceptionHandler<T> handler) throws E {
-        // myAnn may contain previous info on how to use the aspect.
+        // may contain previous info on how to use the aspect.
         ...
     }